Over 20 years ago, I adopted LadyCygnet as the nickname I used on the Internet.

 My mother used The Ugly Duckling story to cheer me up when I felt bad about being fat, ugly, and so very different from everybody else.
 I was supposed to go through the ugly phase and emerge a swan.

 I’m still fat, and I’ve made peace with my looks (having two incredibly gorgeous older sisters is hard on the ol’ ego, I’m here to tell you, but I’m not as hideous as I thought I was 20 years ago), and I’m still very different from everybody else.

 They call it “autism,” and that’s fine by me.

 But enough of the sads.
-I have a great husband who is completing his graduate degree to become a licensed counselor.
+I have a great husband who is a licensed counselor.
 I have two amazing daughters who give me every reason to wake up each morning and carry on.
 I have friends all over the world who enjoy who I am.
 I am a published author, an artist, and a pretty decent editor.

 I don’t need to be a swan anymore.